APCSLowell/Tendron/README.md

 Tendron
 ==================

+In this lab, you will use recursion to generate a Tendron.
+A Tendron has a cluster of 7 tendrils.
+At the end of each Tendril is a cluster of 7 smaller tendrils.
+This pattern of clusters of tendrils repeats until the tendrils become too small.
+You can think of this as a slightly more complex Fractal tree.
+Instead of 2 branches in a v shape, there are 7 tendrils that radiate in all directions.
+Instead of straight branches, the tendrils wiggle randomly left and right as they radiate outward.

-In this lab, you will use recursion to generate a graphic image.
-Your code will draw a "plant" recursively, modifying the structure as the elements get smaller, going through smaller branches and finally to leaves.
-Every time the `draw()` function runs, it generates a new and different plant since growth occurs randomly.
+Your code will draw the Tendron recursively, modifying the structure as the elements get smaller, going through smaller tendrils and clusters.
+Every time the `draw()` function runs, it generates a new and different Tendron since growth occurs randomly.

 The main program, `Tendron.pde`, sets up the `size()` and `background()`.
-Then when `draw()` is called, it creates a new `Cluster`and calls the `show()` function of the Cluster class, telling it to draw a cluster starting at the midpoint of the screen using 50 short segments.
+Then when `draw()` is called, it creates a new `Cluster`and calls the constructor of the Cluster class, telling it to draw a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.

 A cluster is a group of seven tendrils.
 Each tendril is made of a series of short line segments, and as each segment is drawn, it may turn a bit left or right, giving a more life-like appearance.